nunq/xpowerpredict/readme.md

-# xrankpowerpredict (for solo q)
+# xrankpowerpredict

 i was inspired by [snowpoke's](https://www.twitch.tv/snowpoke) prediction system and wanted to do some predicting myself.

+**when this script works:**

+in x rank solo queue, except during the 10 placement matches and the first regular match (at least it didn't work during testing).

-beware, it's ugly python code.
+also: beware, it's ugly python code.

 ## setup